 You thought you were on top of things as a parent.
 You talked to your teen many times about drinking.
 Then you find out they’ve been drinking.
 What do you do?
-Here are 5 steps to take.
+Here are 5 steps to take in response to underage drinking.

 1. Don’t react in anger.
 With as few words as possible, let them know that you know about it.
 Then be silent.
 Give it a day for you to calm down and for your teen to think about it.